Learn how to make sense of your infant or toddler’s sleep challenges, and find out how to appropriately address them.

 Turn off the TV.

 Watching television together doesn’t often work well as a bedtime routine.
 The goal of the bedtime routine is to help children relax and get ready for bed.
 TV shows are often noisy and stimulating, which makes it difficult for children to wind down.
-Also, even though children are sitting near their parents while they watch television, it’s not the same as having one-on-one attention during a bedtime story.
+Even though children are sitting near their parents while they watch television, it’s not the same as having one-on-one attention during a bedtime story.

 What’s Going On With You?